MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/image-insights.md

   ],
 ```

-Next, call Image Details API and set the [insightsToken](../reference/query-parameters.md#insightstoken) query parameter to the token in the `imageInsightsToken` field.
+Next, call Image Insights API and set the [insightsToken](../reference/query-parameters.md#insightstoken) query parameter to the token in the `imageInsightsToken` field.

 To specify the insights that you want to get, set the [modules](../reference/query-parameters.md#modulesrequested) query parameter.
 To get all insights, set *modules* to `All`.
 To get only the caption and collection insights, set *modules* to `Caption%2CCollection`.